BjornL1/to_the_list_gd2/README.md

 - 500 Server Error - ToTheList is currently unable to handle this request

 ### Future Features
-The following user stories were scoped out of the project due to time constraints and labelled as "Could Have" on the project board in Github.
+The following user stories were scoped out of the project due to time constraints and labeled as "Could Have" on the project board in Github.
 It is intended that these user stories will be implemented at a later date.

 - As a Site User, I can move items between different lists so that I can increase flexibility of item management.
-- As a Site User, I can search and filter lists so that i can find lists based on specific search criteria.
+- As a Site User, I can search and filter lists so that I can find lists based on specific search criteria.

 Other potential features include:
 - Adding additional functionality, such as creating a flexible template that includes the ten most popular items currently.
 This template would be continuously updated based on statistics.